 Introduced by Chancellor Rishi Sunak in July 2020, the Green Homes Grant scheme was a government initiative designed to encourage homeowners, including owner occupiers and social/private landlords, in England to make energy-saving improvements to their properties.

-It’s hoped that the £2 billion scheme will help to protect and create jobs amid the economic downturn caused by coronavirus and enable people to improve their homes and save money on future energy bills.
-The initiative also has the potential to help the UK to meet its target of bringing all greenhouse gas emissions to net zero by 2050.
+It was hoped that the £2 billion scheme would help to protect and create jobs amid the economic downturn caused by coronavirus and enable people to improve their homes and save money on future energy bills.
+The initiative also had the potential to help the UK to meet its target of bringing all greenhouse gas emissions to net zero by 2050.

 The move represents a shift in government policy to encourage homeowners to use a mixture of measures (including low carbon heating and thermal insulation), to enhance the efficiency performance of their homes.
 It is predicted that taking advantage of the scheme could help families to save up to around £600 a year on their energy bills.

 The Green Homes Grant initiative will provide funding for two-thirds of the cost of eco-friendly property upgrades of over 600,000 homes in England through a voucher scheme.

 Tradespeople, such as construction workers and plumbers, will require a government-backed Microgeneration Certification Scheme (MCS) and TrustMark accreditation to provide services under the Green Homes Grant.
 It’s estimated that 100,000 jobs in green construction could be supported by the initiative.

 MCS certifies low-carbon products and installations fitted by tradespeople and energy installers used to produce electricity and heat from renewable sources.

 MCS is a mark of quality.
 Membership of MCS demonstrates adherence to these recognised industry standards; highlighting quality, competency and compliance.